redmine-git-hosting/redmine_git_hosting/_includes/guide/step10.md

 #### **(step 10)** Add your SSH Keys
 ***

-Repositories access are based on Redmine project's members and project's roles : you **must** add users with the adequate role as project's member to be able to clone/update repositories.
+**Repositories access are based on Redmine project's memberships and members's roles : you must add users with the adequate role as project's member to be able to clone/update repositories.**

+**You'll also need to configure roles's permissions on *Administration -> Roles page*.**

 Unless you want to access your repositories exclusively via Smart HTTP, users will need to set a public key to connect via SSH.

-To do this, open a browser, login to Redmine and follow the "My Account" link in the upper right-hand corner of the page then "Add SSH keys" link.
+To do this, open a browser, login to Redmine and follow the *My Account* link in the upper right-hand corner of the page then *Add SSH keys* link.

 SSH Keys should be unique, that is, the keys you set in Redmine **should not** already exist in the Gitolite repo.